bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 # Optionals

 ## Introduction
-When I first started programming in Swift just like many of you, I took courses from Udemy, Treehouse, Lynda, I bought books and whatever resources I could acquire to learn iOS programming.
+Welcome to lesson 1 of Swift Fundamentals with Bob.
+When I first started programming in Swift just like many of you, I took courses from Udemy, Treehouse, Lynda, I bought books and whatever resources I could acquire to learn iOS programming by myself.

-Until for another month, I never really understood what those `?` and `!` used for and Xcode keeps telling me what to do.
-I got frustrated but it seems like no courses give us reasons how we use optionals, and why Swift engineers have implemented such feature that aren't prevalent any other programming languages.
-Well, you are going learn both of them today with me.
+Until for another month, I never really understood what those `?` and `!` stood for.
+Xcode kept telling me what to do on the left side, you know what I'm talking.
+I got frustrated.
+It seemed like no courses gave me clear reasons **how to use optionals, and why Swift engineers have implemented such feature** that is so unique compared to other programming languages.
+Well, today, you are going to learn why fundamentally we use optionals and how to use it with me, Bob the Developer.

 ## Lecture Notes